ytbryan/emd/README.md

 gem 'redcarpet'
 gem 'emd'
 ```
-> emd depends on redcarpet for markdown rendering
+> emd depends on Redcarpet for Markdown rendering

 And then execute: